-If the site ISMS/EMS is third-party registered to the ISO 14001 Standard, the report letter from the Operations/Site/Field Office Manager should include the following:
+If the site ISMS/EMS is third-party registered to the ISO 14001 standard, the report letter from the operations/site/field office manager should include the following.

-- 1. The name and address of the third-party registrar, the date of registration audit, and the date of the most recent verification audit. - 2.
-An affirmation by the Operations/Site/Field Office Manager that the site has implemented an ISMS/EMS, which meets the requirements of DOE O 450.1.
+- The name and address of the third-party registrar, the date of registration audit, and the date of the most recent verification audit. - An affirmation by the operations/site/field office manager that the site has implemented an ISMS/EMS that meets the requirements of DOE O 450.1.